Tiny-Earth/DemoSite/site/src/intro.md

 <!-- TODO what are the full citations used in the paragraphs below? -->
 ```

+ !!! details "Click here to show the Course 1 Schedule"

        - **India:** The Annual Status of Education Report (ASER 2022) found serious structural inequities with respect to college STEM.
 Only $18\%$ of schools had a functional computer lab.
 More than $9\%$ STEM instructor positions were vacant, reaching $25\%$ in some regions.
 Outdated teaching methods, lack of computing infrastructure, and resource deficits worsen the situation, especially in rural areas.
 The report recommends a focus on resources to support quality STEM education around critical thinking, multidisciplinary learning, and strong foundations in scientific discovery.
 It aims to prepare over 250 million young Indians across socioeconomic backgrounds for 21st century jobs and equip them to solve complex real-world problems through technology.
        - **Africa:** A 2020 UN report showed that only $21.7\%$ of African STEM students graduate, compared with $24.3\%$ in Europe and Central Asia, and $25.6\%$ in the USA.
 Africa's education training programs suffer from inequalities and exclusion at all levels: education expenditures, inadequate teacher development programs, limited access to electricity and internet, and inadequate infrastructure for STEM teaching and learning.
 The challenges lie in improving science curriculum through evidence-based practices and also in ensuring the availability of basic resources to support both instructors and educational institutions.
        - **UK:** In a recent (2022-23) report on Diversity and Inclusion in STEM, the UK government identified several structural inequities, calling for raising levels of diversity and inclusion in STEM education, while also mentioning the importance of measuring change.

 ### STEM has an Equity Problem in US Higher Education

-Underrepresentation in STEM is primarily due to attrition in the US.
-Who switches out of STEM?

-- It's $42\%$ of white students
-- It's $58\%$ of Latine students
-- And it's $66\%$ of Black students

-More than half of the approximately $600,000$ US college students who intend to major in STEM switch to other fields.
+In the US, underrepresentation in STEM is primarily due to attrition.
+More than half of the approximately 600,000 college students who intend to major in STEM switch to other fields.
+Although 42% of white students leave STEM majors, a higher proportion, 58% of Latine students and 66% of Black students, do so.

 Why?
-In extensive interviews of college students enrolled in STEM majors, $90\%$ complained about poor teaching methods.
+In extensive interviews of college students enrolled in STEM majors, $90\%$ mentioned ineffective teaching approaches.

 ```@raw html
 <!--